rabbitmq/rabbitmq-website/versioned_docs/version-3.13/consumers.md

 This timeout value can be configured, see consumers doc guide to learn more
 ```

-The error is [logged](./logging) by the node connected to the consumer.
+The error is [logged](./logging) by the node to which the consumer was connected.
 All the following deliveries on that channel, from all consumers,
 are then [requeued](./confirms#automatic-requeueing).
 To resolve a `PRECONDITION_FAILED` channel exception, reevaluate your consumer